-III.
 ACKNOWLEDGMENTS

-The Inland Waterways Users Board wishes to express its sincere appreciation to Major General Russell L. Fuhrman, the Army Corps of Engineers' Director of Civil Works and Executive Director to the Board, Mr. Norman T. Edwards from the Corps' Directorate of Civil Works Planning Division and Executive Secretary to the Board, and Mr. Mark R. Pointon, the Executive Assistant to the Board from the Corps' Institute for Water Resources for all the support they provide.
-Also, the Corps' division and district staffs, and the many people at Corps Headquarters and the Institute for Water Resources, have provided thorough and timely information for the Board's use and have always tried to answer the tough questions from the Board.
+The Inland Waterways Users Board wishes to express its sincere appreciation to Major General Russell L. Fuhrman, the former U.S. Army Corps of Engineers Director of Civil Works and Executive Director to the Board, Major General Hans A. Van Winkle, the current Deputy Commander for Civil Works and Executive Director to the Board, Mr. Norman T. Edwards from the Corps Directorate of Civil Works Planning Division and Executive Secretary to the Board, and Mr. Mark R. Pointon, the Executive Assistant to the Board from the Corps Institute for Water Resources for all the support they provide.
+Also, the Corps' division and district staffs and the staffs at Corps Headquarters and the Institute for Water Resources have provided thorough and timely information for the Board's use and have always tried to best answer the tough questions from the Board.